moj-analytical-services/splink/docs/topic_guides/comparators.md

 and $t$ is the number of transpositions (which is calculated as the number of matching characters that are not in the right order divided by two).

+Jaro similarity is not currently supported in splink.
+If you think this would be useful, please let us know, or contribute it yourself, on [github.](https://github.com/moj-analytical-services/splink/issues/1107)

 ## Jaro Winkler similarity